Consumer Price Index (CPI)

 The price survey collects prices of a large, representative set of consumer goods and services.
 The frequency of collection of prices of any particular good or service varies depending on the nature of the goods and services.

-The prices of most of the goods and services surveyed for the CPI are collected monthly, usually in the first two weeks of the reference month.
-Food prices are collected in the first three weeks, while gasoline prices are collected in four weeks each month.
+The prices of most of the goods and services surveyed for the CPI are collected monthly, usually in the first two weeks of the reference month, while food prices are collected in the first three weeks.

 The prices of some goods are observed less frequently than monthly, since their prices tend to change less often.
 The prices of most food items are observed every month.
-Bus, train and taxi fares are collected twice a year.
+Bus, train and taxi fares are collected at various times during the year.
 University tuition fees, property taxes and automobile registration fees are collected once a year.
 However, when prices change outside of the scheduled time of collection, a special sample of prices may be collected.
 Prices of seasonal goods (e.g. winter coats), which appear in the marketplace for only a few months of the year, are only observed in the months in which supplies are judged to be sufficient.

 Over 90 percent of the price quotes collected by CPI interviewers are obtained by personal visits to selected retail outlets.
 For products such as newspapers, cable television services, men's haircuts, fuel oil, and restaurant meals, prices are collected by telephone and at least once a year, by personal visits.
 Some types of information are collected via the Internet.
 Some data are provided directly by CPI respondents filling out a questionnaire.